 Historian Donald Keene, author of ‘Seeds in the Heart‘ had similar verbiage in regards to her poetry:

 The passionate accents of the waka of Komachi and Narihira would never be surpassed, and the poetry as a whole is of such charm as to make the appearance of the Kokinshū seem less a brilliant dawn after a dark night than the culmination of a steady enhancement of the expressive powers of the most typical Japanese poetic art. ~ Donald Keene

 Legends about Ono no Komachi began to develop around the eleventh century.

-These stories were later used as the basis for the writers of the aforementioned Noh plays.
+These stories were later used as the basis for several plays written about her life.